parallaxsecond/parsec-book/src/parsec_client/operations/psa_key_attributes.md

 Some of the algorithms defined here are deprecated and should not be used without a valid reason.
 It is at the discretion of the system administrator whether those algorithms are permitted or not.

 **Notice:** not all possible attributes are currently supported by Parsec.
-Please see the [API coverage](../../service_api_coverage.md) for an overview of what Parsec currently supports.
+Please see the [Operations Coverage](service_api_coverage.md) for an overview of what Parsec currently supports.
 Some of the attributes might not be supported by some providers as it is not in their interface.

 ## KeyAttributes type